Return to VK3YE index page |

 Need a guest speaker or raffle prize for your meeting or hamfest?
 Struggling for newsletter articles?

-* Guest speaker.
-I am available to speak at any radio club meeting, hamfest or forum provided the time and location are convenient.
 Popular topics include success with QRP, homebrewing, portable antennas, success with a Foundation licence and more.
 Presentations can be from 30 to over 60 minutes.
-Below are recent examples.

 * Articles for your club magazine or newsletter.
 Many editors find it hard to get material.
 I can provide articles on QRP, homebrewing, operating, antennas, information for newcomers and related topics.
-There is no cost but I do ask that you include a notice advertising my books.
-This offer is available worldwide.

 * Raffle prizes.
 If you run a popular hamfest, I can provide one or more ebook prizes for your event.
 This offer is available to radio clubs Australia-wide.

 Interested?
-Get in touch via the form below, my profile on QRZ.com or through VK3YE Radio Books on Facebook to discuss further.
+Get in touch via the form below, my profile on QRZ.com or through

 Mini PDF ebooks by Peter Parker VK3YE FREE!

-Ham Babble - making sense of what's said on the bands
+First contacts (start here)Hear amateurs on your shortwave radio Build a hanging dipole for 2 metres A guide to radio test equipment Ham Babble - making sense of what's said on the bands

 Older pdf versions of articles on the vk3ye dot com website.
 They were generally written in the 1990s - 2000s so some details may be out of date.
 However they should still provide a useful background, especially for the beginner.

-Please use the links above to order books.
+Contact Peter Parker VK3YEPlease use the links above to order books.
 Other queries can be made below.

 (Information will be only be used to answer your query and will not be passed on to others)